Israel Boone (1726-1756): Daniel Boone’s Brother

 Daniel Boone returned from the battle to North Carolina during the summer of 1755 to find that Israel Boone was suffering from the disease known then as consumption.
 Today, we refer to this disease as tuberculosis.
 Another disease that afflicted both settlers and Natives in North Carolina was smallpox.
 Daniel survived this disease as a child that left his face scarred for life.
 As mentioned in a previous article, in 1738, the Cherokee suffered from a smallpox epidemic that killed half of their population, and in 1759, a smallpox epidemic killed half of the Catawba Nation.

-As mentioned, the Boones lived in what today is Davie County on the west side of the Yadkin River, and east of them on the other side of the Yadkin was the Wachovia Tract where the Moravians established in 1753 a small community they called Bethabara, which means “house of passage.”
+The Boones settled in what today is Davie County on the west side of the Yadkin River.
+East of them on the other side of the Yadkin was the Wachovia Tract where the Moravians established in 1753 a small community they called Bethabara, which means “house of passage.”
 Fifteen Moravians from Pennsylvania first settled this village.
 It became a bustling trade center but was only intended to be used until Salem could be established.
 When that occurred in 1766, many of the Moravian settlers moved to Salem.

 It was well-known that the Moravians could treat the ill and those afflicted with disease.
 Therefore, it wasn’t unusual that in 1755 Sarah Morgan Boone took her son Israel to Bethabara and left him for treatment of consumption.
 In the Moravian Records the Bethabara Diary dated 1755 states that on August 26, “A consumptive came with his mother, and asked to remain two weeks for treatment, and we could not refuse.
 We lodged him in the old house.”